MSFTserver/colab-convert/README.md

 Converts ipython/Google Colab Notebooks into runable Python code and vice versa

-Atom/Hydrogen or VSCode/Python allows creating a python files split into cells with `# %%` separators with the ability to run cells via backend Jupyter session and interactively show results back.

-[colab-convert](https://pypi.python.org/pypi/colab-convert) python module converts files: .ipynb to .py and .py to .ipynb.

-**colab-convert** is a fork of the [ipynb-py-convert](https://github.com/kiwi0fruit/ipynb-py-convert).

 ## Features

+- converts files: .ipynb to .py and .py to .ipynb.
 - converts ipython/colab magic % and ! to regular python code
 - comments out unsupported ipython magic
 - creates new import blocks for converted code